Verifying the First Nonzero Term: Physical ZKPs for ABC End View, Goishi Hiroi, and Toichika: ZKP Protocol for Goishi Hiroi

 To pick the first stone, $P$ performs the following steps. \begin{enumerate} \item Apply the chosen cut protocol to select a card corresponding to the first stone. \item Turn over the selected card to show that it is a \mybox{1} (otherwise $V$ rejects).
 Replace it with a \mybox{2} and place it back to the grid. \end{enumerate}

 To pick the second stone, $P$ performs the following steps. \begin{enumerate} \item Apply the chosen cut protocol to select a card corresponding to the first stone. \item Turn over the selected card to show that it is a \mybox{2} (otherwise $V$ rejects).
 Replace it with a \mybox{0}. \item Take the $n-1$ cards on a path from the selected card in the direction to the north.
 Let $A_1=(a_{(1,1)},a_{(1,2)},...,a_{(1,n-1)})$ be the sequence of these cards in this order from the nearest to the farthest.
-Analogously, let $A_2, A_3$, and $A_4$ be the sequences of the $n-1$ cards on a path from the selected card in the direction to the east, south, and west.
+Analogously, let $A_2, A_3$, and $A_4$ be the sequences of the $n-1$ cards on a path from the selected card in the direction to the east, south, and west, respectively.
 Stack each sequence into a single stack. \item Place a \mybox{0}, called $a_{(i,0)}$, on top of $A_i$ for each $i=1,2,3,4$.
-Now we have $A_i=(a_{(i,0)},a_{(i,1)},...,a_{(i,n-1)})$ for $i=1,2,3,4$. \item Apply the chosen cut protocol to select a stack $A_k$ corresponding to the direction towards the second stone. \item Apply the FirstNonZero protocol to the sequence $(a_{(k,1)},a_{(k,2)},...,a_{(k,n-1)})$ to select a card corresponding to the second stone. $V$ verifies that it is a \mybox{1} (otherwise $V$ rejects).
-Replace the selected card with a \mybox{2}. \item Replace $a_{(k,0)}$ with a \mybox{1}.
-Also, replace each $a_{(i,0)}$ for $i \neq k$ with a \mybox{0}. \item Place all cards back to the grid. \end{enumerate}
+Now we have $A_i=(a_{(i,0)},a_{(i,1)},...,a_{(i,n-1)})$ for $i=1,2,3,4$. \item Apply the chosen cut protocol to select a stack $A_\ell$ corresponding to the direction towards the second stone. \item Apply the FirstNonZero protocol to the sequence $(a_{(\ell,1)},a_{(\ell,2)},...,a_{(\ell,n-1)})$ to select a card corresponding to the second stone. $V$ verifies that it is a \mybox{1} (otherwise $V$ rejects).
+Replace the selected card with a \mybox{2}. \item Replace $a_{(\ell,0)}$ with a \mybox{1}. \item Retain cards $a_{(1,0)},a_{(2,0)},a_{(3,0)},a_{(4,0)}$ and place the rest of the cards back to the grid. \end{enumerate}